-We setInterval to call the show function every second and render the counter element on the page.
+We use can setInterval to call the show function every second and render the counter element on the page.

 One of the great features of React is that it updates only the elements that need an update.
 You can inspect the HTML output of the example above and see that only the text in the paragraph gets updated every second.